swapsCAPS/codaisseur-github/blog-post.md

 }
 ```

+We now have a nice way to keep track of the users we're following and the commits they're making!
 It has been an awesome learning exercise and I think it touched nicely on some of the core aspects of React and Redux.
 We have used the Redux store to persist some data and a ReactComponent's state to manipulate the size and styling of a list-item.
 Also, we have learned how difficult it can be to properly configure something.